 The Grade II listed building, which has been established for more than 100 years, started showing serious signs of decay.
 In order to restore the building to its original state, major restoration work was required, during which time an alarm system was vital in order to protect the property.

-After a Dutch Shell Project Manager saw the Cygnus system in-situ on the Shell London they were confident that it would be ideal during the renovation of their headquarters in The Netherlands.
+After a Dutch Shell Project Manager saw the Cygnus system in-situ at Shell London they were confident that it would be ideal during the renovation of their headquarters in The Netherlands.
 There is so much historical significance and important architectural impact that needed to be preserved, therefore it was crucial that a reliable and adaptable alarm system was installed to protect the building to the highest standards.

 More than 100 alarm units have been installed on site including the Cygnus Control Panel, Cygnus Repeater Unit, Cygnus Heat Detector and its First Responder Station with the Fire Call Point and First Aid Alarm.
 The systems will be in place up until the project is complete.
 In the eaves alone there are over 26 heat detectors protecting the Grade II timber structure; some of which installed on bespoke rafter brackets which create a flat surface for the detector to be fixed to.